-(2006; renovated from 1967 Lecture Hall) The building has a 36 seat lecture hall, offices, and a TV Studio which includes a studio control, master control, and editing room.
+(2006; renovated from 1967 Lecture Hall) The building has a 36-seat lecture hall, offices, and a TV Studio which includes a studio control, master control, and editing room.
 Home base to Ocean TV20, the official channel for OCC and the County of Ocean, broadcasts on Comcast Cable Channel 20 and on Verizon FiOS Channel 24.
 The studio is used in tandem with the College's Digital Mass Media Degree Programs and community service activities.

-Disability Access: A handicap ramp is located on the left side of the building with access the TV Studio.
-A handicap accessible entrance to the Lecture Hall is at the front of the building.
+Accessible Entrance: An accessible ramp is located on the left side of the building with access to the TV studion.
+An accessible entrance to the Lecture Hall is at the front of the building.